FAQ Call for Action 2023

 The standard funding amount is up to €25,000 for events.
-Up to €40,000 can be applied for a series of events or for additional requirements for barrier reduction (Barriere-Abbau).
+Up to €40,000 can be applied for additional requirements such as accessibility measures (Maßnahmen zum Barriere-Abbau).

 What is the total amount of money allocated by the Senate Department for Culture and Europe for the DRAUSSENSTADT - Call for Action?